python/cpython/Doc/reference/compound_stmts.rst

    keyword: as
    single: : (colon); compound statement

-The :keyword:`try` statement specifies exception handlers and/or cleanup code for a group of statements:
+The :keyword:`!try` statement specifies exception handlers and/or cleanup code for a group of statements:

 .. productionlist:: python-grammar